 - Server IP – Enter the IP address of the external LDAP server to authenticate users.

 - Server Port – Enter the port number on which the server listens to LDAP connections.
 The standard LDAP ports are: port 389 for non-SSL connections and 636 for SSL connections.

-SSL/TLS – With SSL you can create a SSL socket and send/ receive LDAP messages over it.
-Typically LDAP server accepts SSL connections on port 636.
+- SSL/TLS – With SSL, you can create an SSL socket and send/receive LDAP messages over it.
+Typically, the LDAP server accepts SSL connections on port 636.
 The LDAP URI for this is defined as ldaps://

 - Enter information about a user in your LDAP directory that has read access to all the users in LDAP directory:

 - Bind DN – Enter Distinguished Name (DN) of the user to query the LDAP server.